kajal-kumari03/Js-204/README.md

 - cards are scrollable

 ## design decisions or assumptions
--Decision: Implement robust search and filtering functionality to allow users to find accommodations based on various criteria such as location, price, amenities, and user ratings.
+- Decision:Implement robust search and filtering functionality to allow users to find accommodations based on various criteria such as location, price, amenities, and user ratings.
 - Assumption:The search and filtering system will efficiently process user queries and provide accurate and relevant search results, enhancing usability and satisfaction.
 - Decision: Integrate real-time availability and pricing data from accommodation partners to ensure accurate and up-to-date information for users.
 -Assumption: The availability and pricing data will be reliable and consistent, allowing users to make bookings with confidence and reducing the risk of overbooking or pricing discrepancies.